6 Common Sexually Transmitted Infections (STI's) and Herbal Remedies for Natural Treatment

 4. Human Papillomavirus (HPV)

-Human papillomavirus (HPV) infection is a viral infection that commonly causes skin or mucous membrane growths (warts).
+Human papillomavirus (HPV) infection is a viral infection that commonly causes skin or mucous membrane growths (warts and lesions).
 Infection occurs when the virus enters your body, usually through a cut, abrasion or small tear in your skin.
 The virus is transferred primarily by skin-to-skin contact.
 Genital HPV infections are contracted through sexual intercourse, anal sex and other skin-to-skin contact in the genital region.
-Some HPV infections that result in oral or upper respiratory lesions are contracted through oral sex.

 There are more than 100 varieties of human papillomavirus (HPV).
 Some types of HPV infection cause warts, and some can cause different types of cancer.
 HPV is sometimes called "the cervical cancer virus," but only a few types of HPV can cause cancer.